Philosophy (PHIL)

 PHIL 3751 Philosophy and History of Crime and Punishment (3 credits)

-A study of crime and punishment from philosophical and historical perspectives.
-Crime and punishment from both the European and the American experience are discussed.
+Examines crime and punishment from both philosophical and historical perspectives, exploring both the European and the American experience.
 Emphasis is placed on the interdisciplinary nature (philosophical/historical institutions) of crime and punishment.
-Same as HIST 3751 and CRLS 3751.

 Level of Study: Undergraduate